There seems to be a lot of confusion out there over the question “As a songwriter, how do I submit songs to the music business?”

 Even though they personally are not trying to get songs recorded, their job is to help writers with their organization succeed.
 They can be great advocates for you if they love your music.
 Again, your demo quality needs to convey the song well and be easy to understand, but it doesn’t have to be a full studio demo or track.

 This is the highest risk pitch.
 I have Keith Urban’s e-mail.
 I’ve only sent him 3 songs in over a year.
 He has passed on all of them.
 I feel like I’m at a tipping point.
 If I keep sending him songs he doesn’t LOVE, he’s going to quit opening my e-mails.
 Kieth doesn’t have time to keep fooling with someone that isn’t giving him what he needs.
 So, I’m going to be super careful with my next pitch.
 Even if he doesn’t cut it, I want him to think it’s an amazing song so that I can keep pitching to him.
-Whether you are pitching to the artist, a manager, a producer, or a record label, you want to be REALLY confident in the song you are pitching AND the quality of the demo.
+Whether you are submitting songs to the artist, a manager, a producer, or a record label, you want to be REALLY confident in the song you are pitching AND the quality of the demo.
+If you ned help with learning to pitch your songs, SongTown offers a Song Pitching Video Course.
+(Included in all memberships.)

 The closer your song demo can sound to something that would be on the radio, the better your chances will be.